Nouuu/CODECC/README.md

 Result: `10100101` is coded as `00101011 01010101`
-As we see, one input byte generates an output of two encoded bytes: this means that our encoded output file will be twice bigger than the input one.
+As we see, one input byte generates an output of two encoded bytes: this means that our encoded output file will be twice bigger than the input source file.

 #### Decoding